bhoot-biswas/wp-job-manager-blocks/readme.md

 ## Description ##

-WP Job Manager Blocks are the easiest, most flexible way to display your job listings on posts and pages!
+Blocks for WP Job Manager are the easiest, most flexible way to display your job listings on posts and pages!

 **Featured Jobs Block**
 Display a list of featured listings on your site.